minershive/hiveon-kb/guides/hive_asic.md

 - **S10:** up to 21.5 Th/s with standard PSU, up to 23.5 Th/s with the custom one
 - **T9+:** up to 13.6 Th/s with standard PSU

->Hiveon Firmware for other ASIC models like S9k/S9SE/T17 are coming soon, so stay tuned!
+>Hiveon Firmware for other ASIC models are coming soon, so stay tuned!

 Hiveon ASIC Firmware features: